 What Is The Average CTR In Google Search Console?

 CTR stands for “click-through rates.”
 It is a metric that tells you how often people, who view your URL, end up clicking it.
 Google divides your number of clicks by the number of impressions to calculate CTR.

 For instance, if your URL has got 1000 impressions and 100 clicks on it, your CTR will be 10%.

 What Is An Average Position In The Google Search Console?

-Nonetheless, there are some SERP features such as AMP, carousels, where multiple pages are featured by google in a single section.
+Nonetheless, there are some SERP features, such as AMP and carousels, where multiple pages are featured by google in a single section.
 In cases of these sorts, all URLS are counted in the same position within a single element.